ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

   }
 }
 ```
-and this is for delete:
+for delete:
+- Hovering over the todo shows the remove button ( clicking it will remove the item )
 ```ts
 function* itemCanBeDeleted(this: BTContext, todos: StateRef<Todo[]>) {
   while (true) {